 If you are using a sample template, the HTTP Headers are already set correctly and you do not need to change them.

-This setting is available under the Advanced Settings on the General tab.
+This setting is available under the Advanced Settings.
 This refers to the HTTP method being used to make the API call.
 Blueshift’s Cloud App channel supports 4 HTTP methods: POST, PATCH, PUT, and GET.
 For a custom app, the default HTTP method is “POST”.

 If you are using a sample template, the HTTP Method is already set correctly and you do not need to change it.

 By default, the payload is sent as a JSON object with the “Content-Type” header in the request set to “application/json”.
-If you want the payload to be sent as a url encoded string with the “Content-Type” header as “application/x-www-form-urlencoded”, select this checkbox under the Advanced Settings on the General tab.
+If you want the payload to be sent as a url encoded string with the “Content-Type” header as “application/x-www-form-urlencoded”, select this checkbox under the Advanced Settings.

 Organize your marketing content by adding tags to your templates.